-- Publish an annual report every year by October 1 that contains three years of campus crime statistics and certain campus policy statements.
-This deadline was extended by the Department of Education to December 31, 2020 due to the COVID-19 pandemic. - Disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and certain non-campus facilities and remote classrooms.
+- Publish an annual report every year by October 1 that contains three years of campus crime statistics and certain campus policy statements. - Disclose crime statistics for the campus, public areas immediately adjacent to or running through the campus, and certain non-campus facilities and remote classrooms.
 The statistics must be gathered from campus security, local law enforcement and University officials who have "significant responsibility for student and campus activities." - Provide "timely warning" notices of those crimes that pose an ongoing "threat to students and employees." - Disclose in a public crime log "any crime that occurred on campus or within the patrol jurisdiction of the campus security and is reported to the Department of Public Safety."